rombrew/phobia/doc/TroubleShooting.md

 `PM_ERROR_ZERO_DRIFT_FAULT` - Zero drift of current sensor is above the fault threshold.
 This may happen if current sensing circuit is damaged.

-`PM_ERROR_NO_MOTOR_CONNECTED` - Power stages are ok but no motor detected at the output terminals.
+`PM_ERROR_NO_MOTOR_CONNECTED` - Power stages are ok but no machine detected at the output terminals.
+Ignore this error if you know that.

 `PM_ERROR_BOOTSTRAP_FAULT` - Actual bootstrap retention time is lower that configured.
+An extremely low value may indicate that power stages are completely inoperable.

 `PM_ERROR_POWER_STAGE_DAMAGED` - No appropriate voltage response detected at the output terminals.
-Power stages or terminal voltage sensors may be damaged.
+Power stages or terminal voltage sensors are definitely damaged.

 `PM_ERROR_INSUFFICIENT_ACCURACY` - Result of adjustment shows the parameter deviation is above the fault threshold.
-Check the voltage and current measurement accuracy.
+Check the voltage and current measurement circuit.

 `PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still near zero.
-If current sensing circuit is ok this may be caused by open circuit in motor phases or in its connection.
-Also a common cause of this error is a low level of DC link voltage in combine with large stator resistance.
+If current sensing circuit is ok this may be caused by open circuit in machine phases or in its wiring.
+Also a common cause of this error is a low level of DC link voltage in combine with large machine stator resistance.

 `PM_ERROR_INSTANT_OVERCURRENT` - Overcurrent accident detected.
 Check for